-- Max line length is 110 chars, not 80. - Multiple assignments may be aligned with spaces so that the = match vertically. - Ignore E101: Indent with tabs and align with spaces - Ignore E221 & E241: Alignment of assignments - Ignore E501: The max line length is not 80 characters - Ignore W191: Indent with tabs not spaces
+- Max line length is 110 chars, not 80. - Multiple assignments may be aligned with spaces so that the = match vertically. - Ignore E221 & E241: Alignment of assignments - Ignore E501: The max line length is not 80 characters tox -e flake8

 The codebase can be checked for any violations quite easily, since those rules are already specified in the tox configuration file.